Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Verification of propulsion by the EDL potential

-In the main part of this work it is shown that, for a confined system, a finite thermoelectric potential emerges, even if the thermodiffusive mobilities of the ion species are identical.
-Essentially, it is caused by an axial gradient of the EDL potential which propels the fluid by means of the electrohydrostatic pressure and the electro-migration force (Maxwell stress).
+In the main text it is shown that -under the sole presence of a thermal gradient- a thermoosmotic velocity emerges in the channel, which under confinement contributes to the thermoelectric potential, even if the thermodiffusive mobilities of the ion species are identical (Soret A).
+Essentially, this is caused by an axial gradient of the EDL potential which propels the fluid by means of the electro-hydrostatic pressure and the electrostatic body force (Maxwell stress).
 For an isothermal electrokinetic system, it is well-known that the EDL itself does not set the fluid into motion.
 It was shown by \citet{Levich:Prentice1962}, page 484, that, for such systems, the electric body force due to the EDL and the osmotic pressure contribution exactly cancel each other and that only the externally applied electric field is relevant for the fluid propulsion \citep{Pascall:JFM2011}.
 Therefore, the phenomenon described in this work may be suspected to be an artifact of the lubrication approximation (LA) used in the analysis.
-In the following, without relying on the LA, it is shown that a non-isothermal EDL can indeed propel the fluid (while an isothermal EDL can not).
+In the following, without relying on the LA, it is shown that a non-isothermal EDL can indeed propel the fluid (while an isothermal EDL cannot).